 Consult with your physician, a licensed counselor, or a treatment program.
 Many can offer solid advice about if a person seems likely to suffer from gaming addiction and where to turn for help.
 Getting a video game addiction under control helps a person transition back into healthy hobbies that keep them rooted in the real world.

-Video Game Addiction Treatment in California
+Video Game Addiction Treatment in Los Angeles, California